bmetherall/Oxford/Writing_Skills.md

 - *Compare x and y* is probably best

 ## Words/Phrases to Avoid
-- Avoid *essentially, basically, actually, very, really, currently, in fact, thing, without doubt*
+- Avoid *essentially, basically, actually, very, really, currently, in fact, thing, without doubt, in this context*
 - Avoid *problem* since it is ambiguous whether it refers to difficulty of a step, or the problem of the paper
 - Don't start a sentence with *there is/are* or *it is*
 - In 'the reason ... is because' because is redundant